Registration with Accessibility Services

 Getting Started & Registration

-We encourage students to contact one of our Accessibility Advisors as soon as possible to begin the intake process in advance of the semester starting.
+We encourage students to contact one of our Accessibility Advisors as soon as possible to begin the intake process before the semester starts.
 If you are starting classes in September, you can contact us as early as May to get started.

 You will need to meet with an Accessibility Advisor every semester to re-register with Accessibility Services and provide updated information should your accommodation plan require further updates.